Hongqi HS5

-The Hongqi HS5 is a compact luxury crossover SUV produced by the Chinese luxury car manufacturer Hongqi from 2019.
+The Hongqi HS5 is a compact luxury crossover SUV produced by Chinese automobile manufacturer Hongqi, a subsidiary of FAW Group from 2019.

 Overview

-The Hongqi HS5 was originally previewed as the “U-Concept” concept car that was unveiled during the 2017 Shanghai Auto Show.
+The Hongqi HS5 was originally previewed as the Hongqi U-Concept that was unveiled during the 2017 Shanghai Auto Show.
 It was designed by Italdesign.

 The production version of the Hongqi HS5 is positioned as a luxury C-class SUV in the Chinese market.
 The price range is from 183,800 yuan to 249,800 yuan (US$27,506 – US$37,383).

 The Hongqi HS5 is powered by a 2.0 liter turbocharged engine with a maximum power output of 165kW (221HP), mated to a 6-speed automatic transmission.
 The Hongqi HS5 will also meet the China-IV (CN-6B) emission standard.

+2023 facelift

+The Hongqi HS5 received a facelift for the 2023 model year and was unveiled during 2023 Auto Shanghai.
+The updated HS5 features restyled front and rear end designs, while the powertrain is a 2.0 liter turbocharged engine with a maximum power output of 185kW, which is 20kW more than the pre-facelift version.
+The engine is mated to a 8-speed automatic transmission.